Click to download Membership Fee Structure

 §2.
 Provisional RRO Members and Creator and Publisher Association Members paying the base rate of the annual membership fees have one vote each.

 §3.
-Voting by written proxy is allowed, provided, however, that such voting shall only be allowed for elections and provided, further, that no Member shall represent more than three other Members by proxy.
+Voting by written proxy is allowed for all matters on which there is a vote by the General Meeting, provided that no Member shall represent more than three other Members by proxy.
 An RRO Member can only be represented by another RRO Member, an Associate RRO Member can only be represented by another RRO or Associate RRO Member; a Provisional RRO Member can only be represented by another RRO or Provisional RRO Member.
 A Creator and Publisher Association Member can only be represented by another Creator and Publisher Association Member.

 Article 10.
 Amendment of the Statutes